UFC 57: Liddell vs Couture 3: Predictions & Analysis

 A few statistical edges stand out.
 Sakara throws significantly more leather — a 7.6 sig. strike per minute gap.
 Sinosic is far more active with takedowns, averaging 0.0 more per 15 minutes.
 Sakara has tighter striking defense, making opponents miss more often.

 The Pick: Alessio Sakara over Elvis Sinosic.
-The model is firm on this one: Sakara at 78%.
+We're leaning Sakara here at 71%, a solid but not overwhelming edge.

 Paul Buentello